Violence against women in India: Forced child marriage

-Young girls face a heightened susceptibility to coerced early marriages, confronting a dual vulnerability owing to their status as both children and females.
-The plight of child brides is exacerbated by their limited comprehension of the significance and obligations associated with marriage.
-The factors contributing to such early unions encompass the prevailing perception that girls represent a burden on their parents, coupled with the apprehension that they might compromise their chastity prior to marriage.
-This multifaceted issue underscores the urgent need for comprehensive interventions and awareness programs to address the root causes and consequences of child marriages, recognizing the unique challenges faced by young girls caught in this distressing phenomenon.
+Young girls face a heightened susceptibility to coerced early marriages, owing to their dual status as both children and females.
+Their vulnerability is exacerbated by their limited comprehension of the significance and obligations associated with marriage.
+The perception of girls as a burden on their parents and apprehension that they might break their chastity prior to marriage are contributing factors to child marriage.
+There have been calls for interventions and awareness programs to address the root causes and consequences of child marriages, recognizing the unique challenges faced by young girls.

 Around 7.84 million female children under the age of 10 are married in India.

 Acid throwing

 Acid throwing, also known as an acid attack or vitriolage, stands as a brutal form of violent assault disproportionately affecting women in India.
 This act involves the intentional hurling of acid or corrosive substances onto an individual's body "with the intention to disfigure, maim, torture, or kill."
 Typically directed at the face, acid attacks cause severe burns, damaging the skin and often exposing or dissolving bone.
 The aftermath of such attacks is marked by enduring physical scars, potential blindness, and the onset of various social, psychological, and economic challenges.

 Recognizing the gravity of this issue, the Indian legislature has taken steps to regulate the sale of acid.
 However, despite these measures, women in India face a heightened risk of falling victim to acid attacks, constituting at least 72% of reported cases.
 Disturbingly, the country has witnessed a rising trend in acid attacks over the past decade.

 Between 2014 and 2018, National Crime Records Bureau data revealed that 1,483 victims registered cases of acid attacks in India.
 While the number of acid attacks continues to rise, there is a concerning decline in the number of people charged by the police.
 Uttar Pradesh, West Bengal, and Delhi collectively account for 42% of all acid attack victims in India.
 Perpetrators of these horrific crimes often evade punishment, as exemplified by the fact that out of 734 cases that went to trial in 2015, only 33 cases resulted in completion.

 In a poignant response to this crisis, in 2018, Zainul Abideen ran a 720 km route known as the golden triangle in India, spanning from Delhi to Agra to Jaipur, to raise awareness about acid and rape attacks and advocate for women's safety.
 This initiative underscores the urgent need for widespread awareness and systemic changes to curb the alarming incidence of acid attacks and ensure justice for the survivors.